Yemeni prisoners say Emirati officers sexually torture them

 The humiliation of the entire prison population in March may have been triggered by a series of hunger strikes among prisoners, who are held for months or years.
 At least 70 detainees were ordered released earlier this year by state prosecutors but most remain in detention.
 The Yemeni government has said that it has no control over the UAE-run prisons and Hadi has ordered an investigation into reports of torture.

-The incident in March began when soldiers opened cells at 8 a.m., ordered all detainees out to the prison yard, then lined them up and forced them to stand under the sun till noon.
-When the Emirati force arrived, the detainees were blind-folded, handcuffed and led in groups or individually into a room where the Emiratis were present.
-The Emiratis told them to undress and lie down.
-The UAE officers then spread their legs open, touched their genitals and probed their rectums.
+The incident in March began when soldiers opened cells at 8 a.m., ordered all detainees out to the prison yard, then lined them up and forced them to stand under the sun until noon.
+When the Emirati force arrived, the detainees were blind-folded, handcuffed and led in groups or individually into a room.
+The Emiratis told the victims to undress and lie down — and then spread their legs open, touched their genitals and probed their rectums.

 "You are killing my dignity," one prisoner was heard crying.
 A second screamed to the Emiratis, "Did you come to liberate us or strip our clothes off?"